 Do you smell a rat?
 Don’t let these sneaky pests fool you.
-From stock rooms and break rooms to suspended ceilings and wall voids, rodents have no trouble finding sources of food, water and shelter at your business.
-And they know how to stay out of sight.
-To help catch the problem early, it’s important to know the bread crumbs rodents leave behind.
+From stock rooms and break rooms to suspended ceilings and wall voids, rodents have no trouble finding sources of food, water and shelter at your business, property or school.
+And though they know how to keep to the shadows, just one sighting can make the rounds on social media, damaging your reputation.
+To help catch the problem early, it’s important to know the breadcrumbs rodents leave behind.
 (For a comprehensive look at how rodents impact your business, download our free report, RATS!
-Your Guide to Avoiding Rodents Like the Plague.)
+A Guide to Avoiding Rodents at Your Business.)

-The best way to get ahead of a rodent infestation is to include your staff in the effort.
+The best way to get ahead of a rodent infestation is to be proactive with your pest control measures and to include your staff in the effort.
 Rodent monitoring should be part of your regular sanitation and maintenance routines, and you should educate your staff on pest management best practices.
 Here are the rodent warning signs that you and your staff should be able to identify:

 - Droppings – Rodents leave behind a lot of droppings, and seeing these capsule-like pellets around your business should raise a red flag.
-Rodent droppings can transmit disease, so make sure your employees take the appropriate precautions.
-They should wear rubber gloves and a OSHA-approved respirator during the removal process and disinfect the area with spray disinfectant.
+Rodent droppings are not only unsanitary—they can transmit diseases.
+Make sure your employees take the appropriate precautions by wearing gloves and an OSHA-approved respirator during the removal process and disinfecting the area with spray disinfectant, like Orkin® VitalClean™.

 - Nests – Rats and mice build nests from shredded material, like paper, cloth and cardboard.
 They are usually found in dark areas like crawlspaces, between walls and in garbage dumps.